jungmannlab/picasso/README.md

 7. Make shortcuts of `gui\*.pyw` files.
 Open shortcut properties.
 Prepend shortcut command with `pythonw `.
 Set the icon to the respective file in the `gui` folder.
 Move the shortcut to top level.
 This shortcut can now be double-clicked, pinned to task bar or copied to Desktop.

-## To Do
-- Localize: save localization precision in x and y, so that rendering can regard it correctly
-- Localize: adjustable display contrast

 ## Credits
 - Localize icon based on "Mountains by MONTANA RUCOBO from the Noun Project"
 - ToRaw icon based on "Lion by Sathish Selladurai from the Noun Project"